djeada/Linux-Notes/notes/firewall.md

 systemctl restart firewalld.service
 ```

-## Challenges
+### Challenges

-I. Configure Firewall for Specific Port Traffic

-- Block all incoming traffic on port 80 (HTTP).
-- Allow all incoming traffic on port 22 (SSH).

-II.
-Set Up Default Firewall Policies
+1. Block all incoming traffic on port 80 (HTTP) while allowing all incoming traffic on port 22 (SSH).
+Test the configuration by attempting to access the system on both ports and verify that HTTP is blocked while SSH remains accessible.
+Discuss the importance of selectively blocking and allowing specific ports for securing a system.

-- Configure the firewall to deny all incoming traffic by default.
-- Allow all outgoing traffic.
+2. Configure the firewall to deny all incoming traffic by default and allow all outgoing traffic.
+Explain the purpose of setting default policies, and discuss how a restrictive incoming policy can improve system security by blocking unsolicited connections.

-III.
-Create a firewall rule to deny incoming ICMP echo requests, effectively blocking ping requests.
+3. Create a firewall rule to block incoming ICMP echo requests, effectively preventing ping requests.
+Test the configuration by pinging the system from another device, and discuss why blocking ICMP can be a useful security measure for preventing network reconnaissance.

-IV.
-Configure the firewall to allow incoming traffic on port 80 (HTTP) only from a specific IP address.
+4. Set up a rule to allow incoming traffic on port 80 (HTTP) only from a specific IP address.
+Test this rule by trying to access the system from the allowed IP address and from a different IP.
+Discuss the use cases for restricting access to specific IP addresses and how it helps secure services exposed to the internet.

-V. Set up a rule to block all incoming HTTP traffic on port 80 from a specific IP address.
+5. Configure a rule to block all incoming HTTP traffic on port 80 from a specific IP address.
+Verify this rule by attempting to access the system on port 80 from the blocked IP.
+Explain how blocking specific IPs can help mitigate unauthorized access or prevent known malicious sources from reaching the server.

-VI.
-Modify firewall rules to allow SSH access (port 22) only from a set of predefined IP addresses.
+6. Modify firewall rules to allow SSH access (port 22) only from a set of predefined IP addresses.
+Test access from an allowed IP and a blocked IP, and discuss the importance of limiting SSH access to trusted sources as a security best practice for remote management.

-VII.
-Implement a rule to limit the rate of incoming connections to a specific port (e.g., 100 connections per minute) to mitigate potential DoS attacks.
+7. Implement a rule to limit the rate of incoming connections on a specific port (e.g., 100 connections per minute) to mitigate potential DoS attacks.
+Simulate an excessive number of connections to this port, and monitor the firewall’s response.
+Explain how rate limiting can protect services from abuse and help maintain system availability.

-VIII.
-Set up the firewall to log details of all dropped packets for analysis and monitoring purposes.
+8. Set up the firewall to log details of all dropped packets for analysis and monitoring purposes.
+Review the log entries to ensure that dropped packets are being recorded, and explain how logging provides insights into unauthorized access attempts and potential threats.

-IX.
-Create a rule to forward traffic incoming on a specific port (e.g., 8080) to another port (e.g., 80).
+9. Create a rule to forward traffic incoming on a specific port (e.g., 8080) to another port (e.g., 80).
+Test this configuration by sending requests to port 8080 and verifying that they reach the service listening on port 80.
+Discuss port forwarding as a method for managing and redirecting traffic to internal services.

-X. Configure the firewall to block all outgoing traffic to certain domains or IP addresses.
+10. Configure the firewall to block all outgoing traffic to specific domains or IP addresses.
+Test this by attempting to connect to the blocked addresses, and discuss scenarios where limiting outgoing connections is beneficial, such as preventing communication with known malicious domains.

-XI.
-Implement firewall rules that specifically target IPv6 traffic for both incoming and outgoing connections.

-XII.
-Configure rules that are active only during certain hours of the day, for instance, allowing certain traffic only during business hours.